Let’s connect! Looking forward to connecting! I’d like to connect with you!

 See, this happened:

-In times of tragedy, most people expect (and can count on) help from family, and of course when we got home they all pitched in–one sister took in our whole family, while the other one adopted our dog for the duration, and that was just beginning.
+In times of tragedy, most people expect (and can count on) help from family, and of course when we got home they all pitched in–one sister took in our whole family, while the other one adopted our dog for the duration, and that was just the beginning.

 What was wonderful to see, though, were the fruits borne out of many years of unintentionally building connections just by living our lives.
 We received donations from our church, clothes and gift cards from both schools our kids attended and even from the school they used to attend, nightly meals from members of our son’s football team.
 In many cases we had never previously met or talked to the many people who were showering us with money and gift cards and household goods and clothes for our children.
 We were connected only by the communities–church and school–of which we were a part.